LucidtechAI/las-docs/reference/java/latest.md

 **See also**: [FieldConfig]

+(TTNote: Consider if above 2 should be link.)

 #### Parameters
 * `width` The number of pixels to be used for the input image width of your model